-Pattern: Preferred flight path would be a standard lawnmower pattern whereby the P-3 flies orthogonal to the sUAS inflow trajectory.
-As with all sUAS TC missions, coincident P3 flight level, TDR, dropsonde, AXBT, SFMR, and CRL observations for sUAS comparison and validation are highly desired.
-Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) will be carried out according to inter-agency guidelines described in the 2021 Hurricane Season Small UAS Operating Rules and Deconfliction Procedures document.
+Pattern: Preferred flight path would be a standard figure-4 or rotated figure-4 pattern.
+Since the desirable launch location of the sUAS is in the upshear-left quadrant, the preferred first leg of the pattern is from the downshear-right to the upshear-left quadrant.
+As with all sUAS TC missions, coincident P-3 flight level, TDR, dropsonde, AXBT, SFMR, and CRL observations for sUAS comparison and validation are highly desired.
+With a normal figure-4 flight pattern, the coincident observations can happen after the second leg.
+Deconfliction between the P-3, sUAS, and other aircraft (e.g., AF C-130s) will be carried out according to inter-agency guidelines described in the 2022 NHOP